cgreenhalgh/databox-driver-strava/README.md

 being sure to change the name (and preferably the description, author, tags, homepage and repository.

+Copy in the static JS and CSS files.
+Touch main.js.
+Copy in app/main.go and rip out all the unneeded stuff to do with plugs (leave the web server, status).

+## Dev build

 Now we can (re)build it:
 ```
 docker build -t databox-driver-strava -f Dockerfile.dev .